-2. Automated External Defibrillators (AEDs) - Placement, Installation and Maintenance
+Automated External Defibrillators (AEDs) - Placement, Installation and Maintenance

-- 1) Minimum recommended number of AEDs for [insert name of building or location] include inside a building and outside a building: - a) Inside the building The number of AEDs shall be sufficient to enable a person to retrieve an AED and deliver it to any location within the building, ideally within 3 minutes of being notified of a possible cardiac emergency.
-AED should be clearly marked in a backpack or hard case. - b) Outside the building The number of AEDs, either stationary or in the possession of an on-site qualified person, shall be sufficient to enable the delivery of an AED to any location outside of the building including any outside venues, ideally within 3 minutes of being notified of a possible cardiac emergency.
-AED should be clearly marked in a backpack or hard case. - 2) Regularly check and maintain each AED in accordance with the AED's operating manual and maintain a log of the maintenance activity including periods of time where the building or location will not be used for long periods of times (e.g., seasonal market locations or community centers opened only certain times of the year). - 3) CERT coordinator should be responsible for verifying equipment readiness and maintaining maintenance activity. - 4) Additional Resuscitation Equipment: A resuscitation kit shall be connected to the AED carrying case.
-The kit shall contain latex-free gloves, razor, scissors, towel, antiseptic wipes, a CPR barrier mask, and consider an extra set of AED pads. - 5) AEDs should not be locked in an office or stored in a location that is not easily and quickly accessible at all times. - 6) AEDs shall be accessible for responding to a cardiac emergency, during day and night in accordance with this CERP. - 7) Each AED should have one set of AED pads connected to the device and one spare set. - 8) Signage: All AEDs should have clear AED signage to be easily identified.
+- 1) Minimum recommended number of AEDs for (insert name of sports facility) include inside the building and outside the building: - a) Inside the building The number of AEDs shall be sufficient to enable a person to retrieve an AED and deliver it to any location within the building, ideally within 3 minutes of being notified of a possible cardiac emergency.
+AED should be clearly marked in a backpack or hard case. - b) Outside the building (e.g., on venues or athletic fields) The number of AEDs, either stationary or in the possession of an on-site athletic trainer, coach, or other qualified person, shall be sufficient to enable the delivery of an AED to any location outside of the building including any venue or athletic field, ideally within 3 minutes of being notified of a possible cardiac emergency.
+AED should be clearly marked in a backpack or hard case. - 2) Regularly check and maintain each AED in accordance with the AED's operating manual and maintain a log of the maintenance activity including periods of time when facility is not in use for long periods of time. - 3) CERT coordinator should be responsible for verifying equipment readiness and for maintaining maintenance activity. - 4) Additional Resuscitation Equipment: A resuscitation kit shall be connected to the AED carry case.
+The kit shall contain latex-free gloves, razor, scissors, towel, antiseptic wipes, a CPR barrier mask, and consider an extra set of AED pads. - 5) AEDs should not be locked in an office or stored in a location that is always not easily and quickly accessible. - 6) AEDs shall be accessible for responding to a cardiac emergency, including during day and night sports activities, and before and after sports activities, in accordance with this CERP. - 7) Each AED should have one set of AED pads connected to the device and one spare set. - 8) Signage: All AEDs should have clear AED signage to be easily identified.
 These should be visible from the normal path of travel.
-A projecting (three-dimensional) universal AED sign shall be installed above cabinet or bracket/wall rack clearly marking the location of AED(s). - 9) Recommend removing warning "for professional use only" on AED cabinets as AEDs provide instructions for use. - 10) Locations of the AEDs are to be listed in the "Protocol for Cardiac Emergency Response Team" and Building Location Information, AED locations, and Maps (see appendix).
+A projecting (three-dimensional) universal AED sign shall be installed above cabinet or bracket/wall rack clearly marking the location of AED(s). - 9) Recommend removing warning "for professional use only" on AED cabinets as AEDs provide instructions for use. - 10) Locations of the AEDs are to be listed in the "Protocol for Cardiac Emergency Response Team" and Building Location Information, AED locations, and Facility Maps (see appendix).